jiesutd/Med2AI/README.md

 ## 0. Introduction

+This project-based learning course aims to train medical students with state-of-the-art artificial intelligence techniques and tools step by step.
-This repository is under development and confidential.
-We will make it public once it is well .
+This repository is under development.
+I am working on adding more projects and examples to make it more practical for users with medical backgrounds.

 xxxx